Focus and Scope

 Theory and research orientation: The Journal of Social Science Education (JSSE) is a theory and research oriented journal of social science education and related disciplines and fields.
 Theoretical discussions on education, teaching and learning and related empirical research, whether qualitative or quantitative, are its centre of interest.
 Of course, scholarly perspectives on practices of teaching and learning and the discussion of policies, empirical results, and research methods are included.

-The JSSE promotes the dialogue among the disciplines of social science education and between them and the social sciences.
-It is committed to the ideas of co-operation and interdisciplinary research and communication.
+Interdisciplinary approach: The JSSE promotes the dialogue among the disciplines of social science education and between them and the social sciences.
+It is committed to the ideas of cooperation and interdisciplinary research and communication.
 Therefore, the editors of the JSSE prefer topics which are relevant for more than one specialist discipline of social science education or social sciences.

-Internationalism and focus on Europe: The JSSE offers a forum for the dialogue across national borders and puts a particular stress on a European perspective and on research on and practices of European and neighbouring countries.
+Internationality and focus on Europe: The JSSE aims to provide a forum for the dialogue across national borders and puts a particular stress on a European perspective and on research on and practices of European and neighbouring countries.
 That is why the journal prefers themes that are of multinational or supranational, especially European relevance and papers that deal with topics related to the diverse discourses in Europe.

 Originality: The editors prefer contributions that stimulate and enrich the scholarly discourse with their originality and innovativeness, develop new concepts, apply unconventional research methods or transcend borders of conventional discourses.